ALA Library Fact Sheet 24

 A detailed list of online and print resources for finding library consultants appears on ALA Library Fact Sheet 9: Library Products, Services and Consultants.

-If your library is seeking financial assistance in order to get books -- especially children's books -- you may be eligible to apply for donations from some of the book donation organizations named on our web page, ALA Library Fact Sheet 12 - Sending Books to Needy Libraries: Book Donation Programs.
-See the web page for information on contacting the groups directly for eligibility criteria and application information.
+If your library is seeking financial assistance in order to get books -- especially children's books -- you may be eligible to apply for donations from some of the book donation organizations listed in our resource guide on that topic.

 Citizen support for libraries received a big boost on February 1, 2009.
 This marks the date when Friends of Libraries U.S.A.
 (FOLUSA) and the Association for Library Trustees and Advocates (ALTA) joined forces to become an expanded division of ALA.
-The new organization will be called the Association of Library Trustees, Advocates, Friends and Foundations, or ALTAFF for short.
+The new organization was first called the Association of Library Trustees, Advocates, Friends and Foundations, or ALTAFF for short, but is now United for Libraries (UFL).
+There are advocacy resources for library trustees and Friends groups.

 See USA.gov for Nonprofits, a page of official information and services from the U.S. government, which groups links into three main areas: Grants, Loans, and Other Assistance; Management and Operations; and Tax Information.